 As part of the process of risk identification, risk analysis and risk management, the following risks have been rated as significant for the Geberit Group:

-Renovations, which are performing steadily, account for a significant share of total sales.
+Renovations, which are less cyclical, account for a significant share of total sales.
 Consequently, the Geberit Group is well protected against fluctuations in construction activity.
-Given the low penetration of modern sanitary technology in many markets, there is also a considerable degree of long-term potential for sales growth – regardless of the economic climate.
+Given that modern sanitary technology still has relatively low levels of penetration in many markets, there is also a considerable degree of long-term potential for sales growth – regardless of the economic climate.

 Availability of raw materials

-Professional, institutionalised purchase processes and systematic global and dual sourcing help to ensure that raw materials are available for the production process.
+Professional, institutionalised purchase processes and systematic dual sourcing help to ensure that raw materials are available.

 Changes in the competitive environment

-Innovative products as well as the comprehensive range of products since the integration of the ceramics business ensure that the Geberit Group is able to maintain its leading market position.
-Our partnership with the craft sector also plays a key role as part of the three-stage sales model.
+Innovative products as well as the comprehensive range of products in place since the integration of the ceramics business ensure that the Geberit Group is able to maintain its leading market position.
+The company’s partnership with the craft sector and its constructive collaboration with wholesalers also play a key role as part of the three-stage sales model.

 The Geberit Group is continually working to improve the security of its IT infrastructure.
 This includes taking defensive measures against cyberthreats as well as detecting and dealing with any cyberattacks efficiently.
 Extensive measures have been established in the interests of business continuity.